 Turning down the High Street you’ll see number 75 on the right.
 This house used to be three cottages.
-It looks a bit tidier now.
+As you can see by moving the slider it looks smarter now.

 Opposite the Barns is number 86, the old Methodist Chapel.
 It was used up until the late 1960s when alternative accommodation was built at the top of Wells Road.

 This is the view looking back down towards the shop and Keysoe Road with the old Methodist Chapel on the right, numbers 86 to 94 High Street.
 The iron railings were taken down during the Second World War to aid the war effort.

 A snowy day, probably in the 1920s, looking down towards the Fox and Hounds.
 82-84 High Street, Old Mill Cottage, is on the left.